ephreal/warframe-weapons/README.md

 npm install
 ```

-now verify that you can run the project
+and verify that you can run the project.

 ```
 npm run tauri dev